 The AIC includes two assessment agencies.
 From the time of the Second World War the Department of Defence had an intelligence assessment arm.
 Following the war, it became the Joint Intelligence Bureau and then the Joint Intelligence Organisation in 1970, today we know it as the Defence Intelligence Organisation (DIO).
 The Office of National Assessments (ONA) was established as an independent agency in 1978, following a recommendation of the first Hope Royal Commission (more below).

-The newest member of the AIC is the Defence Imagery and Geospatial Organisation (DIGO).
+The newest member of the AIC is the Australian Geospatial-Intelligence Organisation (AGO).
 Imagery intelligence had existed since 1964, but until 1998 it was an integrated part of DIO.
 As the importance of imagery increased, it was decided to create a new agency.
-In 2000 the various imagery organisations were formally combined and DIGO was formed.
+In 2000 the various imagery organisations were formally combined and AGO was formed.

 Shaping the AIC